TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/default/things.md

 First, follow [the steps above]({{< relref "#creating-and-claiming-things" >}}).

-When claiming things, you need to specify the minimum attributes for claiming LoRaWAN devices:
+When claiming things, you need to specify attributes under **Non-searchable thing attributes** for claiming LoRaWAN devices:

 - `joinEUI`: the hexadecimal LoRaWAN JoinEUI (or AppEUI).
 You may also specify `appEUI` instead.
 - `claimAuthenticationCode`: the claim authentication code, also known as owner token or pin code.